Salvador, Brazil: A complete travel guide with the top things to do

 What to do at night in Salvador

-Are you in doubt of what to do in Salvador at night?
-Options will not be lacking!
-These include:
+Are you unsure about what to do in Salvador at night?
+There are plenty of options!

 - La Taperia